Baxter Barracks |

 Fort Ethan Allen

 This was one of the largest U.S. Cavalry and Field Artillery posts in the country at the time.
 During the two World Wars it was used as a Regular Army mobilization center and training area.
 Deactivated in 1943, it was then primarily used as a storage depot.
 It was taken over by the Air Force in 1952 and renamed Ethan Allen Air Force Base.
 Despite public protest, it was finally closed in 1960.
-Most of the former base is now owned by the University of Vermont and St. Michael's College.
-The Fort Ethan Allen Museum is located in the former 1890's era Pump House, at 11 Marcy Drive, open only by appointment or special occasion.
+Most of the former base is now owned by the University of Vermont and St. Michael's College (North Campus).
+The Fort Ethan Allen Museum is located in the former 1890's era Pump House, at 11 Marcy Drive, open by appointment or special occasion.
+The Parade Ground is now a community park shared between the Townships of Colchester and Essex.

 (1898 - present), near Winooski

 A Spanish-American War muster camp for state troops, located adjacent to Fort Ethan Allen.
 Later renamed for each current state governor until 1945.
-The site is now part of Camp Johnson, the present-day training camp of the Vermont National Guard.
+The site is now part of Camp Johnson, the present-day training center and headquarters of the Vermont National Guard.
+Located here is the Vermont National Guard Museum and Library.

 Fort Ste.
 Anne